japaneseTemmie/backup-tool/README.md

 The `ignore` optional property defines what parts of the `source` directory to not copy to `destination`.
 It is defined as a list of strings and supports glob patterns.

+  - Note: Each entry in the `ignore` list is checked for every file/folder the program recurses through.

 Then, run `python3 backup.py`.
 Prefix the command with `sudo` for root-protected files.

 # CLI options